isomerpages/moe-pasirrissec/_useful-links/Canteen Advertisement.md

 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc.

 3\.
-Submit the completed application form and documents by closing date via email or to the School's General Office.
+Submit the completed application form and documents before the closing date via email or to the school's General Office.

 Address: 390 Tampines Street 21, Singapore 529400
 Contact No: 6501 0800